Configure eNegotiate

 Enabling either of the actions below allows users to create the contract record and select the initial draft agreement in one step:

-- Create Contract with eNegotiate Draft: This action allows users to select a prebuilt contract template, pulling in contract metadata to use in the document.
+- Create Contract with eNegotiate Draft: Allows users to select a prebuilt contract template, pulling in contract metadata to use in the document.

-- Create Contract and Associate a Contract Master Draft: This action allows users to use a .docx file which has been previously attached the form, or upload one directly as the first version of the draft agreement.
+- Create Contract and Associate a Contract Master Draft: Allows users to select a a Lumin Intake file, a .docx file which has been previously attached the form, or upload one directly as the first version of the draft agreement.

 These actions can be enabled together, giving users the option to choose between prebuilt templates, form attachments, or their own uploads based on the contract being reviewed.

-These actions can also be used separately, allowing the contract record to be created at a different stage from when the draft is associated.
+Alternatively, actions can be applied separately, allowing the contract record to be created at a different phase from when the draft is associated.

-- Generate Draft from Contract to create a draft from a prebuilt template.
+- Generate Draft from Contract: creates a draft from a prebuilt template.

-- Associate a Contract Master Draft to use a form attachment or upload a file.
+- Associate a Contract Master Draft: uses a a Lumin Intake file, form attachment or uploaded file.

 Note: